 3.1.
 EucFACE

-(Ellsworth et al., 2017b)(Ellsworth et al., 2017b)The study site is the Eucalypt Free Air CO2 Enrichment (EucFACE) experiment, which was established in December 2012 and consists of 6 experimental gas injection plots within a mature Eucalyptus dominated woodland located within a 167ha remnant of the Cumberland Plain woodland (Figure 2.2) (Ellsworth et al., 2017b).
-The climate is categorised as temperate-subtropical, thus is a predominantly dry site receiving up to 800mm of precipitation per year with mean annual temperature of 17.5 ˚C (Ellsworth et al., 2017b).
+The study site is the Eucalypt Free Air CO2 Enrichment (EucFACE) experiment, which was established in December 2012 and consists of 6 experimental gas injection plots within a mature Eucalyptus dominated woodland located within a 167ha remnant of the Cumberland Plain woodland (Figure 3.1) (Ellsworth et al., 2017b).
+Cumberland plain woodland, which once stretched across much of the Sydney basin, is a critically endangered savannah like woodland (Threatened Species Scientific Committee, 2009), which is now limited to the western suburbs of Sydney, estimated to have covered ~ 125449ha (Tozer, 2003), currently around 6% remains (Tozer et al., 2010).
+Typically, woodlands in the Cumberland plain are dominated by Eucalyptus tereticornis or Eucalyptus moluccana trees with scattered shrubs and C3 and C4 grasses.
+The EucFACE experiment is surrounded by savannah-like grasslands with sparse Eucalyptus trees indicating the fragmentation of the remnant forests.
+The EucFACE site is bisected by a fire clearway around a series of high-voltage pylons, separating rings 1 and 2 from the other rings by ~20m of open grassland.
+When the site is subjected to high volumes of rainfall, an ephemeral stream is known to form between rings 5 and 6 which flows westwards towards the Hawkesbury River.

-The site is known to be nutrient poor, primarily P limited (Crous et al., 2015)with a loamy sand (>75% sand) soil at the surface which transitions to a sandy clay loam (>30% silt and clay) soil ca. 50-300cm depth (Duursma et al., 2016).
-Ground-water depth is between 12.6-12.9m below surface (Crous et al., 2015; Duursma et al., 2016).
+The climate at EucFACE is categorised as temperate-subtropical.
+It is therefore a predominantly dry site receiving up to 800mm of precipitation per year with mean annual temperature of 17.5 ˚C (Ellsworth et al., 2017b), moisture availability follows a semi-seasonal pattern with soil water content regularly falling as low as 0.03m3m-3 during summer (Duursma et al., 2016; Ellsworth et al., 2017a).
+The site is known to be nutrient poor, primarily phosphorus (P) limited (Crous et al., 2015) with a loamy sand (>75% sand) soil at the surface which transitions to a sandy clay loam (>30% silt and clay) soil ca. 50-300cm depth (Duursma et al., 2016).
+Ground-water depth is between 12.6-12.9m below surface (Crous et al., 2015; Duursma et al., 2016; Gimeno et al., 2016).

 The Eucalypt Free Air CO2 Enrichment (EucFACE) experiment uses six 25-m-diameter circular plots to release concentrations of carbon dioxide (CO2) into the enclosed Cumberland Plain woodland.
 These circular plots (referred to as ‘rings’) are constructed with a cylindrical frame of 32 vent pipes and extend 28 m high (Figure 2.3).
 The experiment began in September 2012, with three of the six rings (numbered 1, 4, and 5) providing a gradual CO2 enrichment at a rate of 30 µmol mol−1 month−1 above ambient CO2 concentrations to the enclosed woodland.
-Enrichment was gradually increased until early 2013 where the max enrichment of elevated CO2 (eCO2) was reached (550 µmol mol−1) (Duursma et al., 2016; Ellsworth et al., 2017b).
-The remaining three rings (numbered 2, 3, and 6) are control plots and have received ambient CO2 (~400 µmol mol−1) since the commencement of the experiment (Duursma et al., 2016; Ellsworth et al., 2017b).
+Enrichment was gradually increased until early 2013 where the max enrichment of elevated atmospheric CO2 (eCO2) was reached (550 µmol mol−1) (Duursma et al., 2016; Ellsworth et al., 2017b).
+The remaining three rings (numbered 2, 3, and 6) are control plots and have received ambient atmospheric CO2 (~400 µmol mol−1) since the commencement of the experiment (Duursma et al., 2016; Ellsworth et al., 2017b).